raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 Think about how you would improve this remote control.

-I found that it was hard to look at the remote and where the mouse pointer was **and** see what the robot was doing at the same time so it would be useful to make the different direction sprites as large as they could be in the screen.
+I found that it was hard to look at the remote and where the mouse pointer was **and** see what the robot was doing at the same time so it would be useful to make the different direction sprites as large as they could be on the screen.

 --- no-print ---
 ![Robot buggy](images/altVisualRemote_gameplay2.gif)